raspberrypilearning/c3-wolfram-facial-recognition/en/step_2.md

 Let's test the `Classifier` function with images it hasn't seen before.

 --- task ---

 Go onto the internet and find two photos each of Harry, Ron, and Hermione.
 Try to find one when they were a child, and one as an adult.

 Test your `potter` classifier by the images you find through it in a list, `{}`.
 You should get the classification for each image as the output.

-Classify the images by replaceing `image1` by copy/pasting the first image, `image2` with the second image etc.
+Classify the images by replaceing `image1` by copy/pasting the first image, `image2` with the second image etc. (If you are using Wolfram in a browser, we recommend that you save images to your desktop and then drag and drop them into the notebook)

 `potter[{image1,image2,image3,image4,image5,image6}]`